Courts of British Columbia Logo BC Flag

 A judge made an order that I think is wrong.
 How can I have him or her reconsider it?

 If the judge has made a final decision in your case, your usual recourse is to appeal the decision to the Court of Appeal, sometimes with permission of the Court, or “leave” to appeal.
-In limited circumstances, and provided an order reflecting the decision in question has not been entered, a judge, master or registrar may entertain an application to reconsider a decision.
-If you would like to appear before the same judge again, you must complete the Request To Appear form which is an electronic method of advising the court and the other parties that you want to appear before the justice, master or registrar again and the reasons for wanting to appear back.
+In limited circumstances, and provided an order reflecting the decision in question has not been entered, a judge, associate judge or registrar may entertain an application to reconsider a decision.
+If you would like to appear before the same judge again, you must complete the Request To Appear form which is an electronic method of advising the court and the other parties that you want to appear before the justice, associate judge or registrar again.

 How do I appeal a decision to the Court of Appeal?